openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ##### Config Fields

-- Object Type (dropdown)
+- Object Type (dropdown, required)
-- Behavior (dropdown: Fetch all, Fetch Page, Emit Individually)
+- Behavior (dropdown: Fetch All, Fetch Page, Emit Individually, required)
-- Number of search terms (text field: integer >= 0) (iteration 2) (0 indicates return all items)
-- Linked objects to populate (optional, multi-select dropdown).
-Select which linked objects to fetch if supported by the API.
+- Linked objects to populate (multi-select dropdown, optional):  Select which linked objects to fetch if supported by the API.

 ##### Input Metadata

-- Page size: optional positive integer that defaults to 100 (only if fetch page mode)
+- Page Size (non-negative integer, optional: defaults to page size used by API): (only if fetch page mode) A value of `0` indicates that the `results` will be an empty array with only `totalCountOfMatchingResults` populated.
-- page number: required non-negative integer that is 0 based (only if fetch page mode)
+- Page Number (non-negative 0 based integer, optional: default to 0): (only if fetch page mode)
-- order: optional array of fieldname + sort direction pairs (only if fetch page mode)
+- Order (Array of fieldname + sort direction pairs, optional: default to empty array): (only if fetch page mode)
-- max result size: optional positive integer that defaults to 1000 (only if fetch all mode)
-- For each search term:
+- Search Criteria: (optional: default to empty array).
+Search terms are to be combined with the *AND* operator.
+For each search term:
   - fieldName
   - fieldValue
-  - condition (equal, not equal, >=, <=, >, <, like (if supported), possibly more in the future)
+  - condition (equal, not equal, >=, <=, >, <, like (if supported), whatever else is suppored by the API)
-- For each search term - 1: (iteration 2)
-  - criteriaLink (and/or)

 ##### Pseudo-Code